NUS-CEG5203/assignments/docs/Assignment_1/6_Tips_Suggestions.md

 * XUartPs\_CfgInitialize(&Uart\_Ps,...) // Initializes the hardware and driver instance
 * XUartPs\_SetBaudRate(&Uart\_Ps,...) // Additional hardware specific settings/initializations.
 Following this, you can use the Send and Recv functions.
 * Instead of starting from scratch, start with the examples from system.mss entry for the hardware you are looking at.
 For UART, you can probably start with xuartps\_hello\_world\_example and modify it to suit your needs.

-Instead of just clicking 'Run' in the Vitis, you can click 'Debug' and do debugging just like how you do on any IDE.
-This will allow you to inspect what is happening in each line, send something from RealTerm and see what is received, etc.